 Also do not confuse the fact that a work is publicly available with the idea that it is in the public domain or free for use.
 Being easy to find on the internet does not affect a work's copyrighted status.

+What Happens When You Submit Infringing Works to MayinArt?
 When through the proper notice we become aware that a submission to MayinArt infringes upon the copyrights of another artist, we will immediately remove it.
 This is a legal requirement which we fulfill immediately.

-If you believe that an artwork on MayinArt infringes on your copyright, you may report the specific artwork by sending a mail to [email protected] A member of staff will review your notice and act accordingly.
+If you believe that an artwork on MayinArt infringes on your copyright, you may report the specific artwork by sending a mail to [email protected].
+A member of staff will review your notice and act accordingly.

 If you are found to submit a Copyright infringing artwork more than two times, your account will be banned and deactivated.